Eight lessons I learned in college

 I’m writing a post after around five months!
 Whoa!
 What a ride the last semester has been!
 I’ve now graduated (provided they give me my degree) from one of the best colleges in India, with new hopes and dreams, some knowledge, passion and a lot of friends.
 The past few months have been a blur, and I’ve done loads of new things.
-Most importantly, I’ve had the opportunity to think about and look at all that I accomplished (or failed to accomplish) during college, I’ve thought about where my motivations lie, about what I want from life and ultimately how I’m going to achieve that.
-And in this post, I’m going to try and summarize the same.
+Most importantly, I’ve had the opportunity to think about and look at all that I accomplished (or failed to accomplish) during college, I’ve thought about where my motivations lie, what I want from life and ultimately how I’m going to achieve that.
+And in this post, I’m going to try and summarize all that.
 I entered this place as a high-on-success and low-on-wisdom defiant individual.
 I now leave as a mature and responsible, motivated and slightly wiser person.
 So here are some of the most important lessons I would want to pass on after having survived the jungle that undergraduate life is .

 1. Be liberal

 If you asked me for the single most important lesson college life taught me, then it would without doubt be the ability to take a liberal stand on any issue (moral, philosophical or legal) that may or may not affect me directly.
 When I came in as a freshman , I must admit I was as dumb as one can get.
 I had strong ideas – they were strong not because I had seen the world and come to well thought-of conclusions.
-My ideas were just a product of my upbringing, the popular media (that too mostly Indian), and the conversations with self that one usually has when they’ve been sitting alone in a room for hours.
+My ideas were just a product of my upbringing, the popular media (mostly Indian), and the conversations with self that one usually has when they’ve been sitting alone in a room for hours.
 So what happened during college?
 Surely, not all those ideas changed.
 What changed was my approach to them, what I thought of my convictions, how I defended them and how I urged others to see my point of view.

 2. Think independently and explore recklessly